Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Sippy Downs recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Sippy Downs averaged approximately 24 new dwelling approvals annually over the past five financial years, totalling an estimated 124 homes.
-In FY-26 so far, 26 approvals have been recorded.
-On average, 9.5 people moved to the area each year for every dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply, which typically leads to price growth and increased buyer competition.
-New properties are constructed at an average expected cost of $367,000.
+AreaSearch analysis shows Sippy Downs averaging around 24 new dwelling approvals annually over the past five financial years, totalling an estimated 124 homes.
+As of FY-26, 68 approvals have been recorded.
+Each year, approximately 9.5 people move to the area per dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply.
+New properties are constructed at an average expected construction cost value of $367,000.

-Population forecasts indicate Sippy Downs will gain 2,241 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Population forecasts indicate Sippy Downs will gain 1,929 residents by 2041.
 Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development